Mohammadjaradat-se/HTML-Resume-CV-Project/README.md

 This project is a **static resume (CV) web page** built using **HTML only** as part of a **Bootcamp training assignment**.

+You can view the project from here --> https://mohammadjaradat-se.github.io/HTML-Resume-CV-Project/

 ## Project Overview
 The project demonstrates how to structure a personal resume using basic HTML elements.
 It includes multiple sections such as profile information, education, experience, projects, skills, and languages.